Being Motherly Doesn’t Get You Primary Custody

 Whether either parent has abducted the child.
 Abducting a child is a huge no-no with the courts.
 Leaving home with the kids to let tempers simmer down may not be considered an abduction.
 Leaving the state with the kids and refusing to tell the father where you are could be.

 According to the “Best Interest” statute, if the court decides not to award either joint legal or joint physical custody when one parent has requested it, it must explain the reasons for denying the request.
 Also, according to the law, the court must “set forth special findings” concerning each factor it considered.
 If the court fails to establish the findings for awarding primary physical custody the other parent can appeal the decision.

 The major take-away is the courts start with joint legal custody and joint physical custody.
-Either parent looking for primary needs to review the “best interest” factors.
+Either parent who is looking for primary needs to review the “best interest” factors.
 The parent looking for primary has the burden to prove their case.
-We recommend parents to complete our Primary Custody Worksheet.
+We recommend parents start by completing our Primary Custody Worksheet.
 Our Las Vegas child custody attorney can then review your claims for primary custody.